MaxBasev/bare-minimum-hero/README.md

 ---

+#### `mystery-bonus.js`
+🎁 **Random Reward Surprises**
+Unexpected digital gifts that appear when you least expect them.
+They do nothing.
+They mean nothing.
+They just exist to make you smile.

+> Example:
+> "🧠 Brain Cell Backup — For when the last one quits"
+> "🔮 Crystal Ball of 'Maybe Tomorrow' — Shows you 24 hours of continued existence"

+---

 This app doesn't just store strings.
 It stores **hope, sarcasm, and deeply personal coping mechanisms.**
 **Use with caution.
 Or not.
 You do you.**